dmlc/mshadow/README.md

 mshadow: Matrix Shadow
 ======
+This code base has been donated to the Apache MXNet project per #373, and repo is deprecated.
+Future development should continue in Apache MXNet.

 [![Build Status](https://travis-ci.org/dmlc/mshadow.svg?branch=master)](https://travis-ci.org/dmlc/mshadow)

 MShadow is a lightweight CPU/GPU Matrix/Tensor Template Library in C++/CUDA.
 The goal of mshadow is to support ***efficient***,